tarantool-php/client/README.md

-# client
-PHP client for Tarantool
+# PHP client for Tarantool